 There are many different definitions of leadership and all of them have merit.
 After many hours of discussion, Alex A. Pilkington and I have come up with our own five essential qualities of an effective leader.

-An effective leader is able to embrace change, willing to learn and grow, is able to understand and control their emotions, is accountable and courageous, is able to think and plan for the future and is able to understand, communicate with and motivate people.
+An effective leader is able to think and plan for the future, is able to embrace change, willing to learn and grow, is able to understand and control their emotions, is accountable and courageous, and is able to understand, communicate with and motivate people.

-This description is based on the Five Essential Qualities that we have determined to be the most essential for powerful leadership: a commitment to embracing change; a high level of emotional intelligence; a commitment to servant leadership, the ability to lead and plan strategically and the ability to meaningfully connect with others.
+This description is based on the Five Essential Qualities that we have determined to be the most essential for powerful leadership: the ability to lead and plan strategically, a commitment to embracing change; a high level of emotional intelligence; a commitment to servant leadership, and the ability to meaningfully connect with others.
 We will go through each one.

 Being able to handle or even embrace change, learning and growing are crucial to being able to handle changing and challenging situations.
 Looking for ways to challenge the status quo and ways to improve both on a personal and corporate level has saved people and companies from stagnancy and an inability to adjust to shifting conditions.